jordan-simonovski/jordansimonov-ski/content/posts/systems-observability-slos-error-budgets.md

 ## Notes

-In part three I'll _actually_ be covering setting up monitoring in IaC, particularly covering DataDog and how API driven platform allow for easier to maintain and understand monitoring setups for our systems.
+In part three I'll _actually_ be covering setting up monitoring in IaC, particularly around how we've DataDog and how API driven platforms allow for easy to maintain monitoring setups with version controlled monitoring configurations.

 ## References